EXECX Order Manager API (1.0.17)

 }

-Send a new order
+Send a New Order

 Send a new order to the exchange, requires a session id that must have been previously started using /startOrderHandler, updates can be received through the websocket subscription /subscribeUpdates